 Dance for people with Parkinson’s was developed by Olie Westheimer in Brooklyn, New York in 2002 with the Mark Morris dance company.
-David Leventhal, one of the dancers in the Mark Morris company who has been very involved with the programme, has since collaborated with the English National Ballet (ENB), and in 2010 ENB developed a Dance for Parkinson’s programme in London.
+David Leventhal, (one of the dancers in the Mark Morris company) has been very involved with the programme, and has since collaborated with the English National Ballet (ENB).
+In 2010 ENB developed a Dance for Parkinson’s programme in London.
 Since then ENB have developed a national programme and courses for dance leaders and health professionals, and have researched the model of dance for Parkinson’s with Roehampton University.
-A network has been developed, (Dance for Parkinson’s UK), and the aim is for every person who has Parkinson’s to have access to a high quality dance class in their locality.
+A network has been developed, (Dance for Parkinson’s Partnership UK) - the aim is for every person who has Parkinson’s to have access to a high quality dance class in their locality.

 Kt and Jackie's Dance for Parkinson's classes.

-The classes are for people living with Parkinson's and their partners / carers.
+These classes are for people living with Parkinson's and their partners / carers / friends.
 They are for any age, and any ability.
 You don't need to have ever danced before!
-There will be a variety of music and dance styles.
-We start the warm-up sitting on chairs in a circle.
-We will be doing some dance in standing, and some moving around the floor - but all the dances can be adapted to be done seated if needed.
+We use a variety of music and dance styles.
+We always start the warm-up sitting on chairs in a circle.
+We do some dance in standing, and some moving around the floor - but all the dances can be adapted to be done seated if needed.